libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>17)</b> If
-additional faxes in the spool of hylafax/capisuite are detected which are not created via &quot;neuserver&quot;, they are displayed.
-In intervals they will be integrated into the &quot;neuserver&quot; database (without the not available information on the original file name).</p>
+additional faxes in the spool of hylafax/capisuite are detected which are not created via neuserver, they are displayed.
+In intervals they will be integrated into the neuserver database (without the not available information on the original file name).</p>

 <p style="margin-left:11%; margin-top: 1em"><b>18)</b> Via
 <b>hylafax</b>/<b>capisuite</b> received faxes are copied to